DrSnowbird/rest-dev-vnc-docker/README.md

 VNC_PW, default: vncpassword , e.g., change to MySpecial!(Password%)
     -e VNC_PW=MySpecial!(Password%)
 ```

+# Use Cases - Virtual/Physical Class setup
+## One-Container-for-Each-Student:
+* For standalone container, you just need to spin up, say, 18 containers, one for each student VNC/noVNC, each with different host ports, 6901, 6902, .., 6918 for noNVC ports.
+* For using OpenShift to create, you can just spin 18 containers and create "route" for each instances, then give each student different each route (hostname generated by OpenShift).
+## One-Container-for-ALL-students to see what you do:
+* Just give your container IP/Hostname/Route (from OpenShift) to all your students to login, then they will all see what you do identically.
+Or, your students can even take over your mouse to show you what you did wrong for your codes, equations or graphs.

 # Screen (Desktop) Resolution
 Two ways to change Screen resolutions.